listr2/listr2/README.md

     collapse?: boolean
     // collapse skip messages in to single message in task title collapseSkips?: boolean
-    // show skip messages or show the original title of the task when in collapseSkips Mode showSkipMessage?: boolean
+    // show skip messages or show the original title of the task, this will also disable collapseSkips mode showSkipMessage?: boolean
     // suffix skip messages with [SKIPPED] when in collapseSkips mode suffixSkips?: boolean
     // collapse error messages in to single message in task title collapseErrors?: boolean
-    // shows the thrown error message or show the original title of the task when in collapseErrors mode showErrorMessage?: boolean
+    // shows the thrown error message or show the original title of the task, this will also disable collapseErrors mode showErrorMessage?: boolean
     // only update via renderhook
     lazy?: boolean